tdjsnelling/sqtracker/README.md

 # ■ sqtracker

-sqtracker is a private BitTorrent tracker platform.
+sqtracker is a modern private BitTorrent tracker platform.

 It implements all of the features required to run a private (or public) tracker and does not focus on any one specific type of content.
 It is suitable for running a tracker site of any kind.

+Please join the [Discord server](https://discord.gg/BEGXEk29Up) for support and general chat.

 ## Features